MagnaOlawale/KONGA-1.0/README.md

 # KONGA-1.0
-Running am Automation test and play back for KONGA 1.0
+Running an Automation test and play back for KONGA 1.0